-- NMFS and Reclamation have worked diligently together over the course of a year further explore the operational implications associated with Shasta operations and winter-run protections. - The results of the analyses conducted this year show that the operational elements of the draft proposal (storage targets, release restrictions) could effectuate system-wide changes. - For the purposes of the analyses, those changes were evaluated as a sensitivity analysis to develop an order of magnitude of the volume of potential changes, but the exact manner in which the changes would be manifested could be distributed in a variety of different ways depending on legal and policy determinations.

-The 2017 operational study and associated egg-to-fry survival estimates did not identify substantial temperature-dependent mortality when operating to 53 degrees DAT over the redds during winter-run spawning, egg incubation and emergence.
-There may be other temperatures that are effective, as well as times when meeting temperatures in this range over the redds is not feasible and with this in mind: 1) we need to continue to work to refine concepts on the appropriate temperature and metric to ensure protection during these life stages, 2) we need to continue to work on multi-life stage and multi-species considerations that will enhance the likelihood of meeting appropriate temperatures in more years and 3) we need to develop off-the shelf contingencies that minimize lethality when temperatures in this range are not achievable.
+- NMFS and Reclamation have worked diligently together over the course of a year further explore both the operational implications and biological metrics associated with Shasta operations and winter-run protections. - 1.
+Operations: The results of the analyses conducted this year show that the operational elements of the draft proposal (storage targets, release restrictions) could effectuate system-wide changes. - For the purposes of the analyses, those changes were evaluated as a sensitivity analysis to develop an order of magnitude of the volume of potential changes, but the exact manner in which the changes would be manifested could be distributed in a variety of different ways depending on legal and policy determinations. - 2.
+Biological metrics.
+The results of the 2017 operational study lead us to conclude that 53 degrees DAT over the redds is effective in protecting winter-run spawning, egg incubation and emergence.
+We also know that temperatures in 2014 and 2015 were lethal.
+We agree that there may be times when meeting 53 degrees DAT over the redds is not feasible and with this in mind: 1) we need to continue to work on year-round multispecies considerations that will enhance the likelihood of meeting 53 degrees in more years and 2) we need to develop off-the shelf contingencies that minimize lethality when 53 degrees is not achievable.
 Furthermore, we have worked to summarize current management questions, ongoing science and potential future science needs in a draft science plan, which is currently out for review.